diofant/diofant/docs/release/notes-0.9.rst

 * :sympyissue:`10701` Is the empty matrix nilpotent?
 IndexError: Index out of range: a[0]
 * :sympyissue:`10770` Adding a row or a column to an empty matrix
 * :sympyissue:`10773` sympify evaluates Div Operation in case of Unary Operator when evaluate = False
+* :sympyissue:`13332` limit(): AttributeError: 'NoneType' object has no attribute 'rewrite'

 .. last pr: #494